How To Use the Database

 Transfer Credit Equivalency Database Codes

-Listed below are common codes found in the Transfer Credit Equivalency Database and how to interpret them.
+Listed below are common codes found in the Transfer Course Search Tool and how to interpret them.

 Transfer course codes:

 - SUBJECT ### – This code may appear as SUBJECT ###, 1##, 2##, etc. These courses are taken at the transfer institution.
 Courses with this code may be non-transferable, or they may transfer as an elective of the equal course level.
 (Example: JAPN 1## taken at the transfer institution may transfer to WSU as JAPANESE 1XX.)

 UCORE Codes in the Transfer Credit Equivalency Database: